upsight/AdrallySDKAdMob/README.md

 # iOS

-1. import libAdRallyAdMob.a to your project
+1. import libAdRallyAdMob.a to your project.
+This Library contains both the AdRally SDK as well as the AdMob adapter class for AdRally.

 2. Add the following libraries to your project under “Build Phases” > “Link Binary With Libraries”
   * AdSupport.framework